• Home

 Associate Planner

 Ms. Janke joined SEPPS in August of 2021 with six years of experience as a land use consultant in the private sector.
 She has been successful with permitting multi-family housing projects, preparing in-depth due diligence zoning research, managing project application packages for planning and building permits, and processing Accessory Dwelling Units (ADUs).
-Ms. Janke is guiding a variety of projects through the permit and entitlement process with frequent interface with local public agencies, including the City of Santa Barbara and County of Santa Barbara.
+Ms. Janke is guiding a variety of projects through the permit and entitlement process with frequent interface with local public agencies, including the City of Santa Barbara, County of Santa Barbara, and City of Goleta.

 RECENT ASSIGNMENTS AND PROJECT ROLE: